top of page

 • programmable in C/C++ or Python or Micropython or Circuitpython.

 • I'd prefer transflective display or OLED but will consider backlit LCD even though more power hungry.
-E-Ink with at least 5 colors and a fast refresh or partial refresh would be nice but I'm not hopeful...
+E-Ink with at least 5 colors and a fast refresh (2 secs) or partial refresh would be nice but I'm still waiting...

 • WiFi and Bluetooth not needed but if they are there and can be turned off that's OK.
 I can imagine using them for map and GPX downloads.